manoj19-github/manoj19-github/README.md

-In present I am working as a MERN stack developer at Fleapo Corporation.
+In present I am working as a MERN stack developer at MSQUBE Technology PVT solutions.
 I am very good in Frontend development as well as Javascript backend development

 * 🌍  I'm based in Kolkata
-* 🧠  I'm starting to learn  angular, nest js, aws, docker and kubernetes
+* 🧠  I'm starting to learn  nestjs,dart with flutter, react-native

 <a href="https://www.github.com/manoj-19" target="_blank" rel="noreferrer"><img